halliwellb/reading-notes/201-notes/class5.md

 ## HTML Media

-1. A realworld use case for the `alt` attribute on a webpage would be for visually impaired users who are viewing the website through screen readers.
+1. A real-world use case for the `alt` attribute on a webpage would be for visually impaired users who are viewing the website through screen readers.
 The `alt` attribute could give those users a much clearer view of the site and images.
 Alternatively, if the site is taking a long time to load the images, the `alt` attribute can sub in for the image and not completely ruin the experience.

 2. You can improve the accessibility of your webpage by including an `alt` attribute for your image and including captions for your image.
 They will serve different purposes, but if the image does not load they will both be visible.
 Captions can benefit those who are able to see the image also.